The Comb Ridge monocline (Navajo: Tséyík'áán,

 Colorado Plateau monoclines (including the four we cover: Comb Ridge, Waterpocket Fold, Raplee Ridge, and the Cockscomb (select the Four Monoclines button for a satellite image) are thought to have formed millenia ago during the Laramide orogeny when the Rocky Mountains were formed - how so is uncertain, but generally believed to be from tectonic plate subduction as indicated in the Wikipedia Laramide orogeny article.

-View Photos is an auto-show of the photos in the Photo Gallery of Comb Ridge, ancestral Puebloan ruins and art, an aerial view of the
+The Photo Gallery has photos of Comb Ridge, ancestral Puebloan ruins and art, an aerial view of the

-teeth of Comb Ridge including San Juan River and Bluff, Utah, and terminates with a panoramic view of the U95 cut through the Ridge.
+teeth of Comb Ridge including San Juan River and Bluff, Utah, with an auto-show that terminates with a panoramic view of the U95 cut through the Ridge.

 The Butler wash map identifies ruins for 13 miles along the trail north of the trailhead at the south end of the wash near US163.